Plan and book your private, tailor-made tour with vetted local experts

 Drive to Évora and Albufeira.
 Wander Évora's UNESCO historic center, discover the Roman Temple, the Church of São Francisco, and the evocative Chapel of Bones.
 Climb up to Évora Cathedral, a granite monument bridging Romanesque and Gothic styles since the 12th century.

 Later visit Elvas and its remarkable fortifications, a UNESCO World Heritage site.
-Tailor-made options include a local guide, wine tasting, or a hands-on cooking class to personalize your Portugal trip and soak up Alentejo charm.
+This region offers a rich snapshot of a cultural trip to Portugal, with tailor-made options like guided walks, wine tasting, or hands-on cooking classes to soak up Alentejo charm.

 Drive along the coast to Cabo de São Vicente and Sagres.
 Stand beside the lighthouse perched on a 60-meter cliff at the edge of Europe, and take in the legacy of Prince Henry the Navigator’s maritime school in Sagres.